Explore the options below to learn more about the special programs available at Audeo III.

 Answer: The student (if appropriate), parent/guardian, teachers, principals, support staff (nurse, counselor, psychologist) may all participate in the process.
 The 504 team (designated by the school site) will have the responsibility to determine eligibility.

 Q: What is the role of the teacher in the 504 placement process?

-Answer: Teachers are valuable members of the 504 team; teachers participate in meetings where a 504 plan may be developed and supply relevant information about the student including: test scores, grades, attendance, discipline, general knowledge of the student.
+Answer: Teachers are valuable members of the 504 team; teachers participate in meetings where a 504 plan may be developed and supply relevant information about the student including test scores, grades, attendance, discipline, and general knowledge of the student.

 NOTICE OF NON-DISCRIMINATION